Board of Visitors & Governors

 Michael J. (Mike) Sosulski, a leader in academic and student affairs, financial stewardship and change management, became Washington College’s 31st president in September 2021.
 He previously served as Provost at Wofford College in South Carolina.
 During his tenure at Wofford, the college has redesigned or reconstructed a range of vibrant academic spaces.
 Sosulski also appointed the first academic Dean of Diversity, Equity and Inclusion, created the Diversity Search Advocacy Program to diversity Wofford’s faculty, and led comprehensive work to strengthen shared governance, including the creation of an independent Rank and Tenure committee.
 In addition to serving as Provost since 2016, he was also a full Professor of German at Wofford College.
 Prior to that, he was with Kalamazoo College, serving first as an Assistant Professor of German and eventually earning the roles of Associate Professor, Department Chair in German Studies and Associate Provost.
 Sosulski earned his BS in German from Georgetown University, and went on to receive an M.A. followed by a Ph.D. in Germanic Studies from The University of Chicago.

-Janice Daue Walker is principal of JD Walker Communications, LLC, a boutique communications firm.
-She also served as the VP of Corporate Communications for the United States Postal Service.
-Prior to her tenure with the USPS, Walker was an officer with Fannie Mae and First Marblehead Corporation.
+Janice Daue Walker is executive director of Rebuilding Together Boston, a nonprofit with a mission of repairing homes and revitalizing communities.
+She previously served as principal of JD Walker Communications, LLC, a boutique communications firm and as the VP of Corporate Communications for the United States Postal Service.
+Prior to her tenure with the USPS, Ms. Walker was an officer with Fannie Mae and First Marblehead Corporation.
 Her professional PR experience also includes senior roles with Rebuilding Together and The Enterprise Foundation.

-Walker and her husband, Glenn Walker, reside in Marblehead, MA.
+Ms. Walker and her husband, Glenn, reside in Marblehead, MA.

 Alumni Elected (2021), Term Expires June 2027